 At the beginning of its bankruptcy case, the debtor makes an attempt to list the amounts and priorities of all claims against it.
 The debtor is required to file with the court schedules of assets and liabilities, including the following schedules:

 Each general unsecured claim scheduled by the debtor may fall into one (or more) of three categories – with each category appearing on Schedule F in a column labeled contingent, unliquidated, or disputed:

-The first step of the claims process for the creditor is verification of whether the creditor agrees with the debtor’s scheduled claim amount and priority and whether that claim is listed as contingent, unliquidated, or disputed (CUD).
+The first step of the bankruptcy claims process for the creditor is verification of whether the creditor agrees with the debtor’s scheduled claim amount and priority and whether that claim is listed as contingent, unliquidated, or disputed (CUD).
 If the creditor agrees with the amount and priority, and the claim is not CUD, that portion of the claims process is over.
 The creditor need not do anything more.
 This is usually the case.

 If the creditor sees that the schedule states an amount owing that differs from the actual amount owing, or that the scheduled amount is CUD, the creditor should file a proof of claim using the appropriate proof-of-claim form (assuming the difference is material).

 The bankruptcy court typically sets a claims bar date, a firm deadline by which a creditor must file a proof of claim or forever be barred from asserting a right to payment.
 Do not miss this deadline.
 There is no penalty for filing early, but filing late can be a reason for a filed claim to be eliminated entirely.

 The best way to start preparing a proof of claim is by writing a simple summary of the reasons you are owed money.
 The summary can reflect an accounts payable aging, a contractual amount, interest, fees, returns, etc. Succinctly set forth how much you are owed and why.
 The summary can be handwritten or typed.
 The important part is that you explain in one or two pages the piece or pieces of your claim or claims.